 At the top of the masts were operating platforms for the crews monitoring the mooring mechanism.
 A hollow “flower pot” mooring cone, identical to the corresponding receiver on the Lakehurst tower mast, was mounted atop a flexible extension that carried the mooring cable.
 Once the airship’s “plum bob” mooring cone was locked in the cup, the moored airship was at the right height to open its bow door to the platform.

 The photo shows RADM Moffett and LCDR Landsdowne riding the adapted balloon basket at the San Diego mast.
 An auxiliary winch pulled the basket (arrow) to the small landing platform (star) just below the wider platform that allowed access to the airship’s bow door.
 Note the available signal flags and pendants tied on the cable stays for safety at North Island, an active Army and Navy airplane field.
-Larger, heavier provisions would not have to be hauled up more than 150 feet of ladder.
+Larger, heavier provisions would not have to be hauled up more than 150 feet of ladder when the winch was available.

 Roughly identical masts and their machinery sheds were erected at Fort Worth, Texas (near the helium plant), San Diego (North Island), California, Ewa, Hawaii, and Camp (Fort) Lewis, Washington.
 The literature does not specify how much of the portable equipment, such as what might be a yaw- line winch-car shown in this photo, were permanently assigned or traveled with the airship ground troupe.